neomjs/benchmarks/.github/EPIC-Performance-Showcases.md

 The `examples/grid/bigData` example will be the foundation.
 Our strategy is to leverage the grid's advanced, performance-oriented architectural features to create a showcase that is impossible for main-thread bound frameworks to replicate.

 - **Exploit Virtual Rendering (Fairness Doctrine):** The `Neo.grid.Body` uses a "buffered" or "virtual" rendering system controlled by `bufferRowRange` and `bufferColumnRange`.
 This is the baseline.
-For a fair comparison, all competitor implementations (React, Vue, etc.) **must** use an equivalent best-in-class virtualization library (e.g., `react-window`).
+For a fair comparison, all competitor implementations (React, Vue, etc.) **must** use an equivalent best-in-class virtualization library (e.g., TanStack Table with `react-virtual`).
 This focuses the benchmark on architectural differences under load, not on a naive comparison against non-virtualized lists.

 - **Benchmark Scrolling Performance:** With virtualization as the baseline, scrolling performance becomes a primary metric.
 We will programmatically scroll the grid and measure frame rates (FPS) and jank, especially while the "Real-time Feed" or "Heavy Calculation" is active.
 This will directly expose main-thread contention in competing frameworks.